yegor256/blog/_posts/2017/may/2017-05-10-inversion-of-control.md

 simply give it to the `print()` procedure, or whatever else it might be. _We_ are in charge, the _control_ is in our hands.

-In contast to this, here is the _inversion_:
+In contrast to this, here is the _inversion_:

 {% highlight java %}
 print(book);